tgbugs/protc/README.md

 loaded in the computer.
 Unspecified blocks can simply be treated as regular old s expressions and default to the interpreter itself.

-## Function notation an execution order vs unordered applications
+## Function notation and execution order vs unordered applications
 `(college (highschool human))` works fine for most cases because there is an unwritten rule that you must complete highschool before going to college, expressed as the idea that `(defrw (college (highschool human)))`.
 However, we often don't care about the order in which